kishorkukreja/SupplyChainv0_gym/README.md

 # SupplyChainv0-gym
 ## Reinforcement Learning for Optimal inventory policy
 ## Environments for Supply chain

-I sincerely thank Hector Perez, Christian Hubbs, , Owais Sarwar, and Can Li for their work on Multi-period inventory management.
+I sincerely thank Christian D. Hubbs and Hector D. Perez and Owais Sarwar and Nikolaos V. Sahinidis and Ignacio E. Grossmann and John M. Wassick for their work on Multi-period inventory and network management.
 The enviroments have been borrowed from OR-gym library and have been modified to suit the needs SupplychainV0 has been borrowed from Kevin Greevers CBC case study on reinforcement learning for inventory optimization